-Spring is in full swing and, in short order, the leaves will be popping, flowers bursting and summer entertaining will be on our minds.
+Summer is in full swing.
+The leaves are popping, flowers bursting and summer entertaining is on our minds.
 But, along with the enticement to get outside and breath in that freshly perfumed air come some unwanted guests too…daytime flies and evening mosquitoes are the worst, and pop-up showers can put a damper on your plans to enjoy the best nature has to offer.
 The answer to solve all these problems for many a Berkshire homeowner is simple…the screened porch.

 Over my past 20+ years as an architectural designer in the Berkshires, I’ve found a screened porch is probably the most-requested feature in nearly every home I design.
 Whether an independent addition, a broader renovation or new construction, the importance of providing a space that’s both open and airy while avoiding the undesirable elements is always a good investment.